v-blanc/42Cursus/webserv/README.md

-# webserv - Coming soon
+# webserv - Project have to be done